 15. Don’t Tell Me To Relax Tee – As a natural of 9 years, there’s nothing more freeing than being released from the creamy crack.
 Don’t Tell Me To Relax is one of my absolute favorite graphic tees from Differently Clothing that I wear proudly.

 17. Onyx Box – Out of all the beauty subscriptions boxes, Onyx Box has got to be one of my favorites.
 We Are Onyx is the first all-in-one online beauty destination dedicated to Black Women.
 Their subscription service offers a box of goodies featuring undiscovered boutique brands and trusted favorites, whose products boast natural and often all-organic ingredients.

 18. Andis T-Outliner Trimmer with T-Blade – This recommendation comes from the hubs.
 Commonly used in black barber shops, the Andis T-Outliner Trimmer is a must-have for keeping that line-up right. ;-)

 19. Mama Panya’s Pancakes – This beautifully illustrated village tale from Kenya teaches the importance of sharing, even when you have little to give.
 As a bonus, it features an easy recipe for pancakes as an enrichment after reading.

-20. MyBigLilGirlDresses Etsy Shop – I fell in love with this little shop when looking for custom clothing for my boys.
+20. African Girls Dress – I fell in love with the MyBigLilGirlDresses Etsy shop when looking for custom clothing for my boys.
 Boys are often left out when it comes to handmade fashion.
-This shop provides dashik’s, dresses, shirts, and vests everyone in the family.
+This shop provides dashik’s, dresses, shirts, and vests for everyone in the family.

-21. Superhero print – Here’s another goodie for little dudes that’ll add a cool touch of whimsy to their rooms.
-Isn’t he adorable?
+21. Brown boy prints – Here’s another shop to find artwork for little dudes to add cool touches of whimsy to their rooms.
+Adorable!